EGInsiders/SiteUsersManual/2017-07-06-Personal-Paths.md

 4. **Comment form** - This is where users can enter their response to the step's message or questions.

 5. **Word minimum counter** - By default, the step will display the word count minimum for any response that's asked for by the step.
 As the user types, this number will go down.
 When the counter reaches "0," they have reached the minimum and will be able to submit their answer.

+6. **Plus submit button** - When you're ready to submit  your response, you can either hit the enter button or click on the plus submit button.
+Your comment will be saved and appear below the step’s message.

+7. **Message area** - The text with the blue button is the step's main message.

+8. **Hamburger Menu** - Click on the hamburger menu icon over on the left hand side to expand the path menu.